Town Hill, Wrexham: Shirehall

 The Shire Hall had stood on the same site since the reign of Henry VIII (16th century).
 It was used as a Magistrates' court and a meeting place, while a 1705 statement records the Shirehall was built on lands belonging to the Crown.
 Although one of the earliest mentions of the site was in 1562, when it was called "The Common Hall" and "Hall of Pleas".

 This medieval building had nine shops and an open space located beneath it.
 Located on top was the hall, the Grand Chamber, which was reserved for the Crown, and this was used for hosting the Great sessions and Quarter sessions.
-It was also used by the courts of the manor of Wrexham Regis (superseding the older court house of the manor located at The Parkey) and possibly the neighbouring manor of the Lordship of Bromfield and Yale.
+It was also used by the courts of the manor of Wrexham Regis (superseding the older courthouse of the manor located at The Parkey) and possibly the neighbouring manor of the Lordship of Bromfield and Yale.
 It is also possible that some of the hall (and the nearby "Hand Inn") was built on church land.
-This was mentioned in a 1663 quarter session held at the hall stating "some of this said court house or building [stands] on the church land".
-This church landownership was likely due to when the site was extended westward, it extended onto land that required a payment to the churchwardens.
+This was mentioned in a 1663 quarter session held at the hall, stating "some of this said courthouse or building [stands] on the church land".
+This church's land ownership was likely due to the fact that when the site was extended westward, it extended onto land that required a payment to the churchwardens.

-In 1583, Richard Gwyn, a Catholic priest (now a martyr) was held in the black chamber of the previous hall until his execution.
+In 1583, Richard Gwyn, a Catholic priest (now a martyr), was held in the black chamber of the previous hall until his execution.
 It is also claimed that Charles I made a speech at the hall addressed to Wrexham's population.

-By 1658, the medieval building was possibly in a "runious condition" as the grand jury then raised calls for a "proper Shirehall" for the town of Wrexham.
-In 1659, a levy was raised throughout the county to raise funds for such hall.
-A new site, separate from the current site, was selected for the construction a new building.
-However no new such building was constructed at the time, with the levy funds instead going to fund the repair of the existing town hall and towards the construction of the Shirehall in Ruthin.
+By 1658, the medieval building was possibly in a "ruinous condition" as the grand jury then raised calls for a "proper Shirehall" for the town of Wrexham.
+In 1659, a levy was raised throughout the county to raise funds for such a hall.
+A new site, separate from the current site, was selected for the construction of a new building.
+However, no new such building was constructed at the time, with the levy funds instead going to fund the repair of the existing town hall and towards the construction of the Shirehall in Ruthin.